Irrigation industry projects

 The Australian Government’s Sustainable Rural Water Use and Infrastructure Program aims to increase water use efficiency, return water to the environment and secure a long-term future for irrigation communities, and includes:

-- Commonwealth On-Farm Further Irrigation Efficiency Program - funds infrastructure to make irrigation systems even more efficient so additional water can be recovered for the environment
+- Commonwealth On-Farm Further Irrigation Efficiency Program (concluded) - funded infrastructure to make irrigation systems even more efficient so additional water could be recovered for the environment.

-- On-Farm Irrigation Efficiency Program – funded modernising irrigation infrastructure while returning water savings to the environment
+- On-Farm Irrigation Efficiency Program (concluded) – funded modernising irrigation infrastructure while returning water savings to the environment.

 - Private Irrigation Infrastructure Program for South Australia (now closed) - funded the River Industry Irrigation Renewal Program which funded industries that rely on the river to adopt better and more efficient irrigation technology, with a share of the saved water returned to the environment.

 On-Farm Irrigation Efficiency Program in the SA Murray-Darling Basin